Retail is not dying, it’s being reinvented.

 Warby Parker opened retail locations in an effort to be more readily available for customers to try on, pick up, and have glasses tweaked so they fit just right.

 And recently, Netflix was considering buying Landmark Cinemas.
 Yes, you could argue that has more to do with award consideration for their Netflix Original movies.
 And while that may be true, if their movies win more Oscars, they’ll get more subscribers which translates into dollars that enable Netflix to be able to make more great original content.
 Guess what that does?
 Yep, increases value for the customer.
-Not to mention it has the potential of allowing subscribers to experience a Netflix movie on the big screen as part of a membership — more value.
+Not to mention it has the potential of allowing subscribers to experience a Netflix movie on the big screen as part of their membership — more value.
 Contrast this with the financial soaking that takes place when one goes to the movies today.

 Retail is dead, long live retail!